AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 1.1 Select an AMI
 ----------------------------------------------------------------

-Select the right AMI that meets your use case and subscription preference.
-Clicking on an AMI link will take you to the AWS Marketplace to complete step 1.2 only.
+Clicking on an AMI link below will take you to the AWS Marketplace to complete step 1.1 and 1.2.
 (Open a new tab on the selected AMI so you can follow along with this guide.)

 - (Recommended) **Metered AMI** `Aviatrix Secure Networking Platform PAYG - Metered AMI <https://aws.amazon.com/marketplace/pp/B079T2HGWG?ref=_ptnr_docs_link_startup_metered>`_ is a pay as you go cloud consumption model for all use cases: